brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 9 bht.md

 1. "To regulate life entirely by his command is... a reasonable service."
 2. "Believers must walk in the light, because they are 'children of the light.'"
 3. "Such obedience is testified by its fruits, such as goodness, righteousness, and truth."

+### Philip Schaff:
+1. "The fruit of the light; 'Spirit' is poorly supported, apparently taken from Galatians 5:22.
+As there, 'fruit' is singular, pointing to the unity of the moral results."
+2. "Is in, consists in, is contained in, all, every kind of, goodness and righteousness and truth.
+All these are moral qualities, presenting Christian ethics under its three aspects, the good, the right, and the true (so Meyer)."
+3. "Observe that these are the 'fruit,' not the cause of the 'light'."

 ### Archibald T. Robertson:
 1. "The fruit of light (ο καρπος του φωτος).
 Two metaphors (fruit, light) combined."